 - high-frequency services every five minutes on weekdays between the peak periods, providing a high level of convenience and reliability for passengers throughout the day

-- 21 kilometre dedicated route servicing 18 stations
+- a 21 kilometre dedicated route servicing 18 stations

 - upgrades to 17 existing stations, including ticketing improvements to speed up boarding

-- improved CBD amenity through reduction of buses on streets
+- improved CBD amenity through reduction of buses on inner city streets

-- connects key health, education, knowledge and entertainment hubs
+- better connections between key health, education, knowledge and entertainment hubs

 - fixes key bottlenecks at the Cultural Centre, Victoria Bridge and North Quay

-- complements the proposed Cross River Rail project.
+- complements the State Government’s Cross River Rail project.

 Download the latest documents for Brisbane Metro in your preferred format: